Blog 2: Compressing compression into a five-minute read!

 -5.
 One singer singing harmony simply sings a few notes too softly each time compared to the other singers.

 -6.
-The sound of each bass guitar note fades away so it can no longer be heard a bit too quickly.
+The sound of each bass guitar note fades away too quickly so it can no longer be heard.
+This common problem is particularly an issue when the bass guitar is competing with a kick drum to be heard in a song.

 -7.
 The whole mix just doesn’t sound quite cohesive.